iterative/dvc.org/static/docs/user-guide/remotes/hdfs.md

 # HDFS

-> The Hadoop Distributed File System is a distributed file system designed to
-> run on commodity hardware.
-HDFS is highly fault-tolerant and is designed to be
-> deployed on low-cost hardware.
-HDFS provides high throughput access to
-> application data and is suitable for applications that have large data sets.
-> HDFS relaxes a few POSIX requirements to enable streaming access to file
-> system data.
->
-> Note that as long as there is a `hdfs://...` path for your data, DVC can
+> As long as there is a `hdfs://...` path for your data, DVC can handle it.
-> handle it.
-So systems like Hadoop, Hive, and HBase are supported!
+> Systems like Hadoop, Hive, and HBase are supported.

 We can create an HDFS remote with `dvc remote add`: